 - Be a resident of Florida. - Be at least 18 years of age to drive intrastate and 21 years of age to drive interstate.
 You must be at least 21 years of age to qualify for the hazardous materials endorsement. - Surrender any and all other driver licenses issued by Florida or any other state. - Not be under suspension, revocation, cancellation or disqualification in Florida or any other state. - Submit a valid medical report or card, if you are required to hold this document.
-In Florida, this requirement includes public and private school bus drivers who must meet medical standards of the Florida Board of Education that are equal to the federal medical standards for most other CDL holders - Provide proof of your social security number such as the social security card itself or your W-2 Form (photocopies are not acceptable). - Pass all required tests and pay the proper license fee. - Must be in compliance with the vision and Physical requirements as stated in Part 391 of the Federal Motor Carrier Safety Regulations Handbook.
+In Florida, this requirement includes public and private school bus drivers who must meet medical standards of the Florida Board of Education that are equal to the federal medical standards for most other CDL holders.
+All CDL holders must keep the status of their medical certifications up-to date in their driver records as described at: http://flhsmv.gov/ddl/cdlmedicalcert.html. - Provide proof of your social security number such as the social security card itself or your W-2 Form (photocopies are not acceptable). - Pass all required tests and pay the proper license fee. - Must be in compliance with the vision and Physical requirements as stated in Part 391 of the Federal Motor Carrier Safety Regulations Handbook.